Sticking Pennies To The Wall

 Angie’s son knows virtually nothing about the power of God.
 But after last night, he has at least one way in which he can experience God.
 As curious as boys are, it won’t be long before he finds other ways to relate to God.

-Third, as we cooperate with God, our faith for operating in miracles, signs and wonders grows.
+Third, as we cooperate with God, our faith for operating in miracles, signs, and wonders grows.
 If we start with a simple thing like this, it can grow in many different directions including things like food multiplication and healing.

 Sticking coins to the wall builds faith for living a kingdom lifestyle.
 If you spend an afternoon with friends getting to know God’s power by sticking things to the wall the next time you need to release God’s power for a person with cancer, you might be surprised at how much faith you have for healing.

-I should mention one more thing – I love the colors Angie put my sweetie’s hair.
+I should mention one more thing – I love the colors Angie put in my sweetie’s hair.
 She looks rather amazing.

 (If you’d like to see videos of coins sticking to glass or forks and spoons sticking to walls, go here.)